open-telemetry/opentelemetry-python-contrib/PLAN.md

-# plan for opentelemetry-python-contrib
+# Plan for opentelemetry-python-contrib
-This document captures the effort to move instrumentation and exporters out of the main repo and into the opentelemetry-python-contrib.
+This document captures the effort to move instrumentation and exporters out of the main repo and into `opentelemetry-python-contrib`.
 Doing this will give us the ability to decouple changes to the core of OpenTelemetry (API/SDK) from changes to the rest of the eco-system.
-This pattern is utilized in other OpenTelemetry SIGs as well.
+This pattern is utilized in [other OpenTelemetry SIGs as well](https://github.com/open-telemetry?q=contrib&type=&language=).

 ## What lives where?
 The `opentelemetry-api`, `opentelemetry-sdk` and `opentelemetry-auto-instrumentation` packages will continue to live in the [opentelemetry-python](https://github.com/open-telemetry/opentelemetry-python) repo.